Ethylene Oxide: The ongoing saga

 India

 According to the Spice Board, Ethylene Oxide (EtO) is subject to mandatory testing for export consignments of spices and spice products.
-A Health Certificate/Official Certificate for Ethylene Oxide is also required.
-Since there are no specific limits set for EtO, it may be assumed that the MRL is 0.01 PPM as per the discussion held by FSSAI with the spice industry representatives.
+A Health Certificate or Official Certificate for ethylene oxide is also required.
+Since no specific limits have been established for EtO, the maximum residue level (MRL) may be assumed to be 0.01 ppm, based on discussions between the FSSAI and spice industry representatives.

 European Union (EU) & Northern Ireland (UK):

-Ethylene oxide has been banned in the EU as a fumigant and pesticide since 1991 but has increased in testing since 2020.
-The maximum residue levels (MRLs) vary based on the commodity but are typically set at the level of quantification (LOQ).
-The MRL for food supplements in the EU is set at 0.1 ppm, including capsules used in supplement formulations.
+Ethylene oxide has been banned in the EU as a fumigant and pesticide since 1991, but testing for it has increased since 2020.
+The EU sets maximum residue levels (MRLs) based on the commodity, typically at the level of quantification (LOQ).
+For food supplements, including capsules used in supplement formulations, the EU sets the MRL at 0.1 ppm.

 United states of America: